james-jw/mongodb-rest-api/README.md

 }</code></pre>

     <h3>IRI Templates</h3>
     Operation discover and entry point interaction may require information which only the client contains.
 For this reason Hydra allows for the definnition of query templates using the <a href="http://www.hydra-cg.com/spec/latest/core/#bib-RFC6570">RFC6570 Specification</a>.
 Please see the specification for details.
-Here is an example of the vocab:QueryTemplate defined above in <code>ld+json</code>:
+Here is an example of the vocab:QueryTemplate referenced above in <code>ld+json</code>:

     <pre><code>{
         "@type": "hydra:IriTemplate",